When Cultures Meet: Multicultural Text-to-Image Generation: Evaluation and Results

 Two annotators evaluate a subset of 300 images, covering all demographics (age, gender, country, landmark) and model settings (Alt-S, Alt-M, Flux-S, Flux-M).
 They assess the generated images based on three key metrics: Alignment, Quality, and Aesthetics.
 Following \citet{lee2024holistic}, Quality is measured in terms of photorealism, while Aesthetics is evaluated based on subject clarity and overall visual appeal.
 Annotator agreement is measured using weighted Cohen’s Kappa for ordinal values \cite{Cohen1968WeightedKN}, yielding scores between 0.5 and 0.6 across all three metrics, indicating moderate agreement.
 The complete set of human evaluation questions, along with the annotation interface, is detailed in \Cref{sec:human_eval}.

-\textbf{Most Common Errors.} The most frequent errors in the Flux-M model involve incorrect backgrounds, occurring in 38 of 75 images (38/75).
-Additionally, deviations from prompt descriptions are observed, along with errors in rendering human figures (5/75), such as missing fingers or incorrect cultural markers (e.g., misplacement of a bindi).
-Landmark-related inconsistencies are less common (2/75), and include significant omissions, such as missing faces on Mount Rushmore.
-In contrast, the Flux-S model exhibits a higher rate of landmark errors (15/75), such as missing the Sagrada Familia.
-Errors in depicting human figures also increase (10/75), particularly in rendering traditional attire and facial accuracy.
-The Alt models (Alt-S and Alt-M) display more pronounced inaccuracies.
-The most prevalent issue is incorrect backgrounds (55/75), followed by severe body distortions (e.g., three hands, elongated arms, two right feet), and multiplicity errors (e.g., two people instead of one).
-While the multi-agent Alt-M model reduces errors related to cultural elements (2/75), it still exhibits body distortions (15/75).
+\textbf{Most Common Errors.} Across models, errors primarily involve incorrect backgrounds and failures in human rendering.
+For \texttt{Flux-M}, background inaccuracies are most frequent (38/75), followed by deviations from prompt details and occasional human rendering errors (5/75), such as missing fingers or misplaced cultural markers; landmark errors are comparatively rare (2/75).
+In contrast, \texttt{Flux-S} exhibits substantially more landmark omissions (15/75) and increased human rendering errors (10/75), particularly for traditional attire and facial features.
+The \texttt{Alt} models show more severe artifacts overall, with frequent background errors (55/75), pronounced body distortions, and multiplicity errors.
+While \texttt{Alt-M} reduces culturally related errors (2/75), it still exhibits body distortions (15/75).